retrospct/guestbook/README.md

 Later things: refactor to build as an electron app or a react-native app too.

+## To Do

+- [ ] Countdown timer on click
+- [ ] Prevent clicking record again while recording
+- [ ] REC => timer countdown (ideally, a timer around the rec button outside like snap or others)
+- [ ] Add video animation in gallery on recording stop/upload start (doesn't have to be the actual video yet)
+- [ ] Replace with finished gif when ready

 ## Getting Started

 First, run the development server: